HelenKopter/DalgoAufgabe1/README.md

 Our programs compare the search term entries with the entries in the TIMIT MIT database.
 Basically, the programs access to the .*txt-documents in the TIMIT MIT database, which summarize the speakers ID, phonemes, words and sentences.
 If there's any match, the result(s) will be the names of all recordings, in which the search term consists.
 For combination of the search parameters, the result(s) will be the name of all recordings, which are only true for all inserted parameters.
 The results will be shown on a GUI-listbox and by clicking on the name, the selected data will be played.

 The master test is written as a check(in the first line checking master.m), wheather the functions are working properly.
-The master test generates a random input combinations, that then will be return to the master.m function.
+The master test generates a random input combination, that then will be returned to the master.m function.
 If the function is not working, then an error message will be shown in the command window.

-###What do I need to be able to execute my program?
+###What do I need to be able to execute the program?

 To be able to run the datas, you need MATLAB (up to R2013).
-The programs are so adjusted, that the programs can be executed without any problem in Windows.
+The programs are adjusted to work properly in Windows.
 This project is not suitable for Linux or any other operating systems.

-Besides, you need also to have the TIMIT MIT database to be available in your directory.
+Besides, you also need to have the TIMIT MIT database to be available in your directory.
 The functions/programs should be saved in the TIMIT MIT  directory.

-###Installationshinweise
+###Installation instruction

 If you need any version of MATLAB, then you can find the software also online here:  [MATLAB](http://de.mathworks.com/products/matlab/whatsnew.html?s_tid=tb_15a).